preciofishbone/OmniaDocsG2/blocks/metrics/index.rst

 In omnia 6.5, the Dashoboard is moved to Omnia Admin, see: :doc:`Dashboard in Omnia 6.5 </admin-settings/tenant-settings/dashboard/index>`

-You can use this block to display status for either Teamwork or Pages or User Activity.
+You can use this block to display status for either Teamwork, Pages or User Activity.
 (And you can use it when you set up the Dashboard).

 The following settings are available: